Next.js 16.2: What Actually Changes for Your Project in 2026

 This is the most strategic addition: AGENTS.md is now included by default in create-next-app.
 This file contains project documentation in a format readable by AI agents (Cursor, Claude, GitHub Copilot).

 Concrete result: as soon as an AI agent opens your project, it understands its architecture, conventions and constraints without you having to re-explain everything.
-AI-assisted development sessions are 3 to 4 times more efficient.
+AI-assisted development sessions are 3 to 4 times more efficient, and the consistency of code produced by agents is noticeably better.
+It's a subtle advance but with important cumulative effects on the entire team's velocity.

 Additionally: